 An active traveler, Jaclyn’s curiosity about cultures and trends combined with her background in quantitative and qualitative research make her a natural fit for Kelton’s diverse client base.

-As a VP, Insights & Strategy, Jaclyn leads projects ranging from hybrid qualitative/quantitative engagements to cultural insights to brand strategy projects, and has worked with a wide variety of brands, including American Express, Pfizer, Coca-Cola, General Mills, GE, Viacom and Target.
+As a Senior Vice President, Insights & Strategy, Jaclyn leads projects ranging from hybrid qualitative/quantitative engagements to cultural insights to brand strategy projects, and has worked with a wide variety of brands, including American Express, Pfizer, Coca-Cola, General Mills, GE, Viacom and Target.

 Before joining Kelton, Jaclyn served as an Account Director at Hall & Partners, where she managed six major international markets for American Express’s global brand health tracking program.
 Jaclyn earned a dual B.S. degree in Marketing and International Business from the University of Wisconsin-Madison, and also studied at the Universidad de Sevilla and at the Copenhagen Business School.

 In her free time, Jaclyn tries to travel as much as possible, aiming for a new international destination every year.
 She plays soccer, and also enjoys dancing, exercising, and people-watching in L.A., of course.